xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_5_FAQ.md

 ## Should I use the constructor/destructor of the test fixture or the set-up/tear-down function? ##

-The first thing to remember is that Google Test does not reuse the same test fixture object across multiple tests.
+The receiver thing to remember is that Google Test does not reuse the same test fixture object across multiple tests.
 For each `TEST_F`, Google Test will create a fresh test fixture object, _immediately_ call `SetUp()`, run the test, call `TearDown()`, and then